kzhang8850/AugmentedReality/README.md

  - Google Cardboard (or some other VR headset)
  - High Performance Webcam
- - Blue Post-It Notes arranged in a 2x2 square
+ - Two blue post-it notes and a green post-it note to form a right isosceles triangle where the green post-it is at the 90 degree corner
  - other stuff TBD

 Once you have all your hardware, you will also need to download Python and the following python packages:

+ - Pip (sudo install pip)
- - OpenCV
+ - OpenCV (sudo pip install opencv)
- - OpenGL
+ - OpenGL (download from website www.opengl.org)
- - Pyglet/Pygame
+ - Pyglet/Pygame (pip install pygame)
- - Numpy
+ - Numpy (pip install numpy)
  - other stuff TBD

 After you have your environment configured, take the CAD file you want to view and copy it into the folder that contains our Github repository.
 Once you have everything set up, just plug it all in and run the program!
 You should see your CAD model augmented into 3D space where your post it notes were.
 Have fun prototyping!